Did you know that most of the Front Range of Colorado has a moderate to high potential for house/foundation-destroying swelling soils?

 Fortunately, all residential building in Colorado is now stringently regulated in this area of concern.
-This oversight has greatly improved the chances of a good outcome when building in Colorado.
+Oversight has greatly improved the chances of a good outcome when building in Colorado.
 Soils engineers are involved very early in the process of building a home.
-They analyze drill test findings in order to design a.) the correct process for under-foundation soil alteration and remediation, if required, b.) the type of foundation best suited for the home to ensure correct performance over the decades.
+They analyze drill test findings for several important reasons which include determining the correct process for under-foundation soil alteration and remediation.
+Then, if required, they design or specify the type of foundation best suited for the home to ensure correct performance over the decades.
 There are cases where almost no soils alterations are required, and a conventional foundation can be utilized.
 There are other cases in which poured caissons must be utilized in order to support the entire foundation system.
-It is not unheard of in these instances to be looking at a bill of over $80,000.
+It is not unheard of in these instances to be looking at a bill of over $100,000.

 When suitable, a practice called an over-dig, or over-excavation might be considered.
 This process involves removing all of the soil down to a proscribed depth and then refilling the hole with a combination of materials that are properly suited to support a foundation.
-Often, this over-excavation process can be a cost-effective alternative to a caisson system, and is done under the strict oversight of a regulated soils engineering firm.
-Part of the savings cost is that a structural steel and wood basement floor might not be required, a poured slab floor might be used instead, in the case of an over-dig.
+Often, this over-excavation process can be a cost-effective alternative to a caisson system and is done under the strict oversight of a regulated soils engineering firm.
+This approach can avoid a more expensive structural steel and wood basement floor, since a poured slab floor is used instead.
+It also avoids the cost of the caissons themselves, which are pricey.

-For readers more curious about over-digs, and ballpark cost examples as of 2016, please see below.
+For readers more curious about over-digs, and ballpark cost examples, please see below.